hartenthaler/german-chancellors-presidents/README.md

 At the moment only the German wikipedia is supported.

-To get the information for image link and attribution: go to the wikipedia article, click on an image, ask for details, select "use this file", copy FileURL and Attribution.
-Then transfer this information into the csv file (replacing all commas in the attribution by other characters or enclose in "...".)

 For wikipedia links in the notes Markdown formatting is used;
 this should be enabled for your tree.
 See Control panel/Manage family trees/Preferences and then scroll down to "Text" and mark the option "markdown".
 If markdown is disabled the links are still working, but the formatting isn't so nice.